Stationary process: Techniques to stationarize a non-stationary process

 In time series analysis and stochastic processes, stationarizing a time series is a crucial preprocessing step aimed at transforming a non-stationary process into a stationary one.
 Several techniques exist for achieving this, depending on the type and order of non-stationarity present.
 For first-order non-stationarity, where the mean of the process varies over time, differencing is a common and effective method: it transforms the series by subtracting each value from its predecessor, thus stabilizing the mean.
-For non-stationarities up to the second order, time-frequency analysis (e.g., Wavelet transform, Wigner distribution function, or Short-time Fourier transform) can be employed to isolate and suppress time-localized, nonstationary spectral components.
+For non-stationarities up to the second order, time-frequency analysis (e.g., Wavelet transform, Wigner distribution function, or Short-time Fourier transform) can be employed to isolate and suppress time-localized, non-stationary spectral components.
 Additionally, surrogate data methods can be used to construct strictly stationary versions of the original time series.

-One of the ways for identifying non-stationary times series is the ACF plot.
-Sometimes, patterns will be more visible in the ACF plot than in the original time series; however, this is not always the case.
+One of the ways of identifying non-stationary time series is the ACF (Autocorrelation Function) plot, which plots the autocorrelation against the lag.
+Sometimes, patterns related to non-stationarity will be more visible in the ACF plot than in the original time series; however, this is not always the case.

 The choice of method for time series stationarization depends on the nature of the non-stationarity and the goals of the analysis, especially when building models that require strict stationarity assumptions, such as ARMA or spectral-based techniques.
 More details on some time series stationarization methods are presented below.